Nets-eCom/Magento2_easy/README.md

-# Nexi Nets Payment Module for Magento 2
+# Nexi Nets Payment Module for Adobe Commerce

-Enhance your Magento store with the Nexi Nets Checkout, a comprehensive solution for seamless payment integration.
+Enhance your Adobe Commerce store with the Nexi Nets Checkout, a comprehensive solution for seamless payment integration.

 ---

 ## Requirements

-- **Magento Version**: Compatible with Magento **2.4.x and above**.
+- **Adobe Commerce Version**: Compatible with Adobe Commerce **2.4.x and above**.

 ---